carrowmw/carrow.me.uk/content/about.md

 ### Skills

+#### Technical

-*Technical Proficiencies:* Python, R, SQL, HTML, PySpark
+*Scripting/Programming Languages*: Python, SQL, PySpark, Bash

+*ML Frameworks:* PyTorch, Tensorflow

 *Cloud Platforms:* Google Cloud Platform

-*Software:* Arc/QGIS, PowerBI, MS Suite including Project and Visio
+*Software:* Arc/QGIS, Revit, PowerBI, MS Suite including Project and Visio

+#### Soft Skills

+*Verbal Communication:* Demonstrated excellence in verbal and written communication through teaching roles and direct student mentorship in computing and civil engineering.
+Facilitated complex idea presentations to diverse audiences, receiving commendations for clarity and engagement.

+*Project Management:* Led multi-disciplinary teams of up to 20, employing Agile and Waterfall methodologies.
+Notably managed a sprint with 12 PhD students, in partnership with Airbus and Local Resilience Forums, to create a decision-support web-app for emergency responders, introducing Agile principles to enhance team productivity and ensure project success.

-*Non-technical:* Certified Mental Health First Aider
+*Other Qualifications:* Certified Mental Health First Aider (MHFA England), providing essential support and fostering a positive mental health environment within the team.

 ### Experience
 **Verco Global** – Played a key role in developing data management pipelines for the real-estate team, primarily utilising PowerQuery and PowerBI.